 - A slit lamp exam to study the shape of the eyeball and spot any irregular bumps or shapes

 - A pupil dilation test to look deep into the eye to check for any internal eye diseases

 - A glaucoma puff test may be performed but not always.
 Only patients at risk of developing glaucoma will undergo this exam

 There are a lot of tests that make up a comprehensive eye exam, but it’s nothing to be intimidated by.
 Your doctor will walk you through them and omit the ones they believe to be unnecessary.

 Unlike a regular eye exam, a comprehensive one is performed by an optometrist.
 Optometrists are medical doctors who can diagnose refractive errors and eye diseases.

 Everyone should get a comprehensive eye exam at least every two years.
 Children, people over the age of 60, and those with existing conditions should receive comprehensive eye exams yearly to monitor their changing vision.

 Comprehensive eye exams are crucial in achieving healthy vision and keeping your vision healthy for years to come.
 Don’t skip out on this exam even if you feel like you don’t need it.
 Pupil dilation exams can unveil many diseases, but through early detection, a lot of them can be prevented.

 Prevention is better than a cure because you can avoid the disease altogether if you just get your eyes checked.

-If a disease is diagnosed during a comprehensive eye exam, your optometrist will most likely get you the proper treatments and prescriptions needed.
-However, in some cases you may be referred to an ophthalmologist (an eye specialist) for specialized treatments.
+If your doctor diagnoses a disease during a comprehensive eye exam, they will most likely get you the proper treatments and prescriptions needed.
+However, in some cases, they may refer you to an ophthalmologist (an eye specialist) for specialized treatments.